Last Updated on August 18, 2020 by Matt

 If you live in an area where it’s hard to find gasoline without some amount of ethanol in it, you should add something like Sea Foam Motor Treatment to the gas.

-This acts as a cleaner, an inhibitor, and a stabilizer for the fuel.
+This acts as a cleaner, inhibitor, and stabilizer for the fuel.

 You should generally add 1-2 ounces per gallon to your fuel for best results.